 Regardless of geographical location, TII’s experts are able to apply key parameters of Open Source Intelligence monitoring to provide essential information to assigned control centres to support operational goals.

 Effective implementation of response strategies is dependent upon the ability to monitor, analyze, and pattern critical information.
 TII’s information analysis and communication teams, are capable of monitoring critical information in a manner that will allow for proactive response and incident control in coordination with assigned control centres and operational requirements.

 Internet Threat Analysis

-TII has readily available threat assessment personnel with professional and related field experience in criminal psychology, linguistics, and international cultural and behavioral studies, including extensive field contributions in law enforcement and intelligence, to assist in identifying and analyzing possible threats through the use of social media and other Internet-related applications.
+TII has readily available threat assessment personnel with professional and related field experience in criminal psychology, linguistics, and international cultural and behavioural studies, including extensive field contributions in law enforcement and intelligence, to assist in identifying and analyzing possible threats through the use of social media and other internet-related applications.

 Forensics and Asset Recovery